 Fifth Observation: Amelioration Comes First and the Aggravation Comes Afterwards

 Lessons to learn: In a long seated and severe case, if amelioration comes first the physician has to suspect the case and re-examine it again.
-He tries to find out the fault in the remedial level, patient level, and the repetition of the remedy, etc.
+He tries to find out the fault at the remedial level, patient level, and the repetition of the remedy, etc.

 Sixth Observation: Too Short Relief of Symptoms